 As for pricing, depending on the above factors, you’re looking at the ballpark of $70 to $100 for a good set.

-Any more than that, and you should expect to get a ton of extras, more than the standard set (a couple of frying pans, 2 to 3 saucepans, and a big stockpot for most cookware sets), immense quality improvements in materials used and how solidly made the cookware is, or preferably both at once.
+Any more than that, and you should expect to get a ton of extras, more than the standard set (a couple of frying pans, 2 to 3 saucepans to cook sauce, and a large stockpot for most cookware sets), immense quality improvements in materials used and how solidly made the cookware is, or preferably both at once.